boxwise/boxtribute/front/README.md

 ## Note about yarn and Docker

 We are using docker to spin up our dev environment.
-The react folder is in sync with the react Docker container.
+The front folder is in sync with the front Docker container.
 Therefore, the hot-reloading of the yarn development server should function.

 When you wish to add a dependency, e.g. when you make a change to your local `package.json`, you will need to rebuild the docker container and relaunch.

 You can add packages during development without rebuilding by installing it inside the container.
 Your changes will last until you "docker-compose down" and will be saved on host for next build.

-For example, to add XYZ to the `package.json` file in the `react` folder while developing, you can run this (make sure you run it in the project's root folder since docker compose is operating in that folder):
+For example, to add XYZ to the `package.json` file in the `front` folder while developing, you can run this (make sure you run it in the project's root folder since docker compose is operating in that folder):

-      docker-compose exec react yarn add XYZ
+      docker-compose exec front yarn add XYZ

 Afterwards:

 1. stop docker-compose and run `docker-compose up` again
-2. run `yarn` in your local react folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)
+2. run `yarn` in your local front folder (so that your tooling like VSCode also picks up the changes, like new TS types etc)

 (This advice has come from https://github.com/BretFisher/node-docker-good-defaults)